sheenanick/fitness-app/README.md

 ## Installation

 * `git clone https://github.com/sheenanick/fitness-app`
-* open Android Studio
+* Open Android Studio
-* select 'Open an existing Android Studio project' and find the cloned repository
+* Select 'Open an existing Android Studio project' and find the cloned repository

 ## Running / Development

-* Create a virtual device in Android studio and run the application
+* Create a virtual device in Android Studio and run the application
-* Or connect an android device to your computer and run the application on the device
+* Or connect an Android device to your computer and run the application on the device

 ## Support and Contact Details

-Please feel free to contact me at sheenanick@gmail.com if you have any issues or questions, ideas or concerns.
+Please feel free to contact sheenanick@gmail.com if you have any issues or questions, ideas or concerns.

 ### License